Beat the cold with these 5 essential tips for winter camping. Learn how to layer, insulate and choose the right gear to stay warm all night.

 It's easy to underestimate the heat loss through the ground.
 Surprisingly, in some tests, researchers discovered that heat loss to the ground can be three times greater than to the air.
 A subpar sleeping mat can render an expensive sleeping bag almost useless, while a good one can enhance your bag's warmth.

 Sleeping mats have an R-Value which indicates how well it insulates you from the cold ground.
-A sleeping mat suitable for winter will have a R-value of 4 or above.
+A sleeping mat suitable for winter will have a R-value of 4 or above - our Radiant sleeping mat has an R-value of 7.2 making it the warmest sleeping mat in the range for winter camping.
 But all is not lost if yours falls below this.
 A closed cell camping mat is an excellent insulator and can be added very cheaply as an extra layer under your main mat.

 The best winter sleeping mat not only shields you from rough terrain but also prevents heat from escaping.
 When you lie on any insulation your sleeping bag gets compressed, so the sleeping mat acts as your defence against heat seeping into the ground.
 In colder conditions, this ground heat loss becomes even more significant.